 |3 MonthsData as of 30-Jun-2020||Year to DateData as of 30-Jun-2020|

 Returns for time periods greater than one year are annualised.

 Past performance is not a reliable indicator of future performance.

 Gross performance returns are presented before management and all other fees, where applicable, but after trading expenses.
 Net of fees performance reflects the deduction of the highest applicable management fee that would be charged based on the fee schedule contained within this material, without the benefit of breakpoints.
 Gross and net performance returns reflect the reinvestment of dividends and are net of all non-reclaimable withholding taxes on dividends, interest income, and capital gains.

 Average Credit QualityBB

-Samy Muaddi is a portfolio manager in the Fixed Income Division of T. Rowe Price.
-Mr. Muaddi is the lead manager and executive vice president of the Emerging Markets Corporate Bond Strategy and chairman of the strategy's Investment Advisory Committee.
-He also manages the Asia Credit Strategy and is co-portfolio manager of the Global High Income Strategy.
-Mr. Muaddi is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price Associates, Inc.
+Samy Muaddi is a portfolio manager in the International Fixed Income Division.
+He is the lead manager of the Emerging Markets Corporate Bond and Asia Credit Bond Strategies and co-manages the Emerging Markets Bond and Global High Income Bond Strategies.
+Samy also is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price Associates, Inc.

-Mr. Muaddi earned a B.A., summa cum laude, in economics from the University of Maryland.
-He also has earned the Chartered Financial Analyst designation.
-Mr. Muaddi is an adjunct professor at Georgetown University in the Walsh Graduate School of Foreign Service.
+Samy earned a B.A., summa cum laude, in economics from the University of Maryland.
+He also has earned the Chartered Financial Analyst® designation.
+Samy is an adjunct professor at Georgetown University in the Walsh Graduate School of Foreign Service.